MayaPosch/ByteBauble/README.md

 ## Dependencies ##

 Each port of ByteBauble is designed to only require the language's standard library (C++: C++11+ STL - Ada: Ada packages).

+## Limitations ##

+The C++ version of ByteBauble currently works with any slightly modern (4.3+) version of GCC/MinGW, as well as MSVC.
+Support for other compilers is being worked on.